Denver - Design District - Alameda and Broadway

 (b) No waiver of any provision of this Agreement or any right or obligation of a party will be effective unless in writing, signed by the party against whom it is to be enforced.
 The failure of either party to insist upon strict adherence or to enforce a right hereunder will not constitute a waiver.

 (c) Any modification or amendment to this Agreement will be in writing and signed by both parties.

 (d) The determination that any provision of this Agreement is invalid or unenforceable will not invalidate this Agreement, and this Agreement will be construed and performed in all respects as if such invalid or unenforceable provision was omitted insofar as the primary purpose of this Agreement is not frustrated.

 (e) Each party agrees that it has had the opportunity to fully negotiate this Agreement.
 In the event an ambiguity or question of intent or interpretation arises, the Agreement will be construed as if jointly drafted by the parties and no presumption, inference or burden of proof will arise favoring or disfavoring a party by virtue of its authorship of any or all of this Agreement’s provisions.

 (f) The provisions in Sections 4, 5, 6, 7, 8, 10, 11, 15, 16, 18, 20 and this Section 21 of these Standard Terms and Conditions will survive any termination or expiration of this Agreement.

-(g) In the event of any inconsistency between these Standard Terms and Conditions and the Purchase Order relating to the Products and/or Services or any other schedules or attachments, these Standard Terms and Conditions will prevail.
+(g) In the event of any inconsistency between these Standard Terms and Conditions and any other schedules or attachments, these Standard Terms and Conditions will prevail.